New website maps government property

 Built by CDS Digital and the Government Property Unit, the Government Property Finder website is a new easy-to-use tool that maps government property and land.

-Launched on 20 August by Minister for the Cabinet Office Francis Maude, the Government Property Finder supports the government’s aims to increase transparency, save money and support regeneration and growth.
+Launched by Minister for the Cabinet Office Francis Maude, the Government Property Finder supports the government’s aims to increase transparency, save money and support regeneration and growth.

 The new Government Property Finder website attracted national press coverage with articles appearing in the Guardian, Times and the Sun as well numerous articles in regional papers, trade press and interviews on the BBC.